MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-manage-eventstream-destinations.md

 ## Supported destinations

-The following destinations are supported by Fabric event streams.
+The following destinations are supported by Fabric eventstreams.
 Use links in the table to navigate to articles that provide more details about adding specific destinations.

 | Destinations          | Description |
 | --------------- | ---------- |